Getting it Right for every Young Person

-People, agencies and the community in which you live will need to work together (only when needed) to support you.
-Those helping you are expected to take a GIRFEC approach which will mean that:-
+People, agencies and the community in which you live may need to work together (only when needed) to support you.
+Those helping you are expected to take a GIRFEC approach which will mean that…

 - You will feel confident about the help you are getting

 - You understand what is happening and why

 - You will be listened to carefully and your wishes will have been heard and understood

 - You have been appropriately involved in discussions and decisions that affect you

 - You can rely on appropriate help being available as soon as possible

 - You should only have to tell your story once and if the help you need is provided by several agencies this will be coordinated by one person.

 I have an issue or want help – who do I talk to?

 If you have a Health need you should talk to your G.P, or use the links on this page to get more information on specific problems or concerns you may want to know more about.
 We have provided a number of links to Web pages with specific advice on drugs, alcohol, relationships, depression and other subjects that you may be interested in.